There are two stages of life in the marijuana plant, Vegetative state Of Marijuana and the flowering stage Of Marijuana.

 Flowering: The plant will begin to bud out and flower.

 While it seems very simple, it actually is, as long as the grower remembers that there are only two main stages in life.
-The vegetative stage of life and the flowering stage that is followed by harvest.
+The vegetative stage of life and the flowering stage of marijuana that is followed by harvest.

 Gender Of Plants